open-source

 Tags

-Intro Yesterday, pretty much out of nowhere, FCS 41.0.3 was published on NuGet.
-I must say, I’m pretty hyped about this release.
-It contains a few PRs that improve the syntax tree and provide more information to work within Fantomas.
-It also contains some XML documentation improvements that Alex of the Rider team has been working on.
-You can read the details about this new XML collecting mechanism in this RFC.
-It is a nice improvement and I’ve decided to implement an enhancement in Fantomas due to these changes.
-There actually are comments in the syntax…
+Yesterday, pretty much out of nowhere, was published on NuGet.
+I must say, I'm pretty hyped about this release.
+It contains a few that improve the syntax tree and provide more information to work within Fantomas.
+It also contains some that Alex of the Rider team has been working on.
+You can read the details about this new XML collecting mechanism in this .
+It is a nice improvement and I've decided to implement an due to these changes.
+In the past, I had the luxury of at conferences.
+In a lot of these talks, I explain…

 Published